-The Clothes Horse is an on-campus ministry that provides clothes, toys, food, and small household items free of charge to all graduate students and their families.
-Faculty wives began this ministry over 50 years ago, and the ministry of the Clothes Horse is made possible today by the work of many people.
+The Clothes Horse is an on-campus ministry that provides clothes, toys, food, and small household items free of charge to graduate students and their families.
+Faculty wives began this ministry at Trinity over 50 years ago, and the ministry of the Clothes Horse is made possible today by the work and contributions of many people.

 There is a Salvation Army bin northeast of the building in between C and D apartments, where donations may be placed after hours.
-Donors may contact the store in advance to schedule an after-hours donation at [email protected] or call Brett Mitchell at 847-317-7072.
+Donors may contact the store in advance to schedule an after-hours donation at [email protected].
 Please try to schedule at least a week in advance.

-Cash donations may be made through the Office of Institutional Advancement, and gifts should be designated for “The Clothes Horse.”
+Financial contributions, including online or cash donations, may be made through Advancement and University Relations at Trinity.
+Gifts should be designated for “The Clothes Horse.”
 Monetary gifts go directly to purchasing food items.

-Volunteers are always needed to help sort donations and assist customers.
+We are always looking for volunteers from local churches to help with donation processing or helping during regular hours.
 Qualifying students may earn Field Education or Service Learning credit.
-The Clothes Horse Manager position is a paid (work study) position that is filled each July.
 Contact [email protected] if you would like more information about volunteering.